 But who cares, I want this list to be comprehensive and all encompassing.
 Continue reading >

-Peer to peer lending is basically what the name says; you chuck a bunch of cash into an online account and then divvy it up amongst dozens of people looking for loans around the country.
-You lend say $25 to each person (you and a couple 1000 other people together give that person enough money for their loan).
+Peer to peer lending is basically what the name says; you chuck a bunch of cash into an online account and then divvy it up among dozens of people looking for loans around the country (or world).
+You lend say $25 to each person (you and a couple 100 other people together give that person enough money for their loan).
 Continue reading >

-If you look at the success stories on Tim Ferris’s 4 Hour Work Week Blog, you’ll notice many of them involve people who had a problem, couldn’t find an easy solution and so decided to just get a product manufactured themselves.
+If you look at the success stories on Tim Ferris’s 4 Hour Work Week Blog, you’ll notice many of them involve people who had a problem, couldn’t find an easy solution and so decided to just get an innovative product manufactured themselves.

-Just stump up a couple thousand and then you have a cash-generating machine in your hands.
+So why not just stump up a couple thousand and then have a cash-generating machine in your hands?
 Continue reading >

-In today’s world we don’t suffer from lack of information, we suffer from lack of accessible information…the kind that is organized and easy to use.
+In today’s world we don’t suffer from a lack of information, we suffer from a lack of accessible information…the kind that is organized and easy to use.